DavidLee8two7/Dev_stickers_Co/README.md

 password: admin123

+credit card sample: 4242 4242 4242 4242

+expiration: 02/22

+cvs: 222

- You can also create your own user id
+ You can also create your own user id.

+ thank you for visiting

+ Best Regards,

+David Lee